hvandermarel/GNSS-Perl-toolbox/rinex/test/README.md

 together with plain ascii files with their expected output.

-The input and expected output RINEX data files are provided as a separate download `rnxedit_v0-9_test_datasets.zip` as an extra assest with the latest release.
+The input and expected output RINEX data files are provided as a separate download `rnxedit_v0-9_test_datasets.zip` as an extra asset with the latest release.
 Unpack this zip file in the `test` folder, this will create a folder `./data` with input RINEX observation files and  `./expected` with the output of `rnxedit`.
 The test script `tests.sh`  compares its outcomes with the files in `./expected`.